stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 `jextract --source \VulkanSDK\1.2.154.1\Include\vulkan\vulkan.h`

-With some experience of using FFM and the generated Vulkan API, we can attempt to extrapolate how JOVE could be refactored and make some observations.
+With some experience of the FFM library and the generated Vulkan bindings, we can attempt to extrapolate how JOVE could be refactored and make some observations.

 The advantages of `jextract` are obvious: